Sharps Brewery: Ocean Vinyl

-Touching on the Cornish roots of the brand, we collaborated Sharp’s Brewery with Universal Music’s Nick Mulvey to create ‘Ocean Vinyl’, the first playable vinyl made from reclaimed ocean plastic from Cornish beaches.
+Touching on the Cornish roots of the brand, we collaborated Sharp’s Brewery with the voice of someone who is equally as passionate about ocean conservation - Universal Music’s Nick Mulvey - to create ‘Ocean Vinyl’, the first playable vinyl made from reclaimed ocean plastic from Cornish beaches.
 This campaign helped highlight the epidemic of plastic ocean waste while also raising money for coastal protection group Surfers Against Sewage.
 It turned the idea of single-use plastic, something that is constantly surrounded by negative press, into something positive; a way of spreading the charity’s message as well as encouraging people to help clean up the UK’s coastline.

 One-hundred-and-five copies were pressed, and at launch, the track was available to stream via digital services, including Spotify and Apple Music, or purchase via Drift Records as a collectible piece.
 All proceeds from sales of the recycled record, as well as digital streams on Spotify and Apple Music, went to Surfers Against Sewage to help protect British coastlines from pollution, specifically plastic waste.